opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/federating_data.rst

 Different sources are available :

 - The same domain
-- All open datasets from every OpenDataSoft domains
+- All open datasets from every Opendatasoft domains
 - Domain's subdomains (optionnal)

 From there the next step is to either select a whole dataset or to select a part of it.
 The filters are the same as in the dataset explore console, there are pre-defined filters, a query box and, if available, the geofilter.